angadhn/MySite/_notes/Space Data Center Analysis.md

 > [!tip] Takeaway 3
-> Radiators require 9-16 launches due to their inherently lower mass and volume efficiency compared to roll-out solar arrays, with volume constraints dominating in this analysis.
-I am genuinely skeptical about radiators being single launch in the near-time horizon; they will always be heavy and can not roll-up like solar arrays.
+> Radiators appear to require 9-16 launches due to their inherently lower mass and volume efficiency compared to roll-out solar arrays.
+I am genuinely skeptical about radiators being single launch here in the near-time horizon unless rapid advancements (e.g novel materials with high specific heat rejection rates) happen.
+In their current form, they do not conveniently roll-up like thin film solar arrays so will stow inefficiently in launchers.

 # Server Racks